althonos/diced/docs/guide/install.rst

 ``diced`` is hosted on GitHub, but the easiest way to install it is to download the latest release from its `PyPi repository <https://pypi.python.org/pypi/diced>`_.
-It will install all build dependencies then install ``diced`` either from a wheel if one is available, or from source after compiling the Cython code :
+It will install all dependencies then install ``diced`` either from a wheel if one is available, or from source after compiling the Rust code :

 .. code:: console

     $ pip install --user diced

 ..
 Conda
 .. ^^^^^

-.. `diced` is also available as a `recipe <https://anaconda.org/bioconda/diced>`_
+.. ``diced`` is also available as a `recipe <https://anaconda.org/bioconda/diced>`_
 .. in the `bioconda <https://bioconda.github.io/>`_ channel.
 To install, simply
 .. use the ``conda`` installer:

 .. .. code:: console

-..    $ conda install bioconda::diced
+..      $ conda install -c bioconda diced

 ..
 Arch User Repository